DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 103: "You're seeing things perfectly. ![devicatShiny](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_0df9ba3689ca478f84f1c5cb32f93b1e/default/light/1.0 "devicatShiny") Perfectly pink!" -DeviCat (13-Aug-22)
 * 104: "I'll move on to slightly fanicer fish.
 This colourful delightful graceful fish... and I shall name him Microwave." -TiggyDoodler (16-Aug-22)
 * 105: "I have a finger.... and a thumb..... that I need to blend." -DeviCat (18-Aug-22)
+* 106: "yeah not bad.
+Looks like a corn dog with arms and legs right now, but eventually it will be a lovely butterfly!" -AuroraLee1013: (20-Aug-22)
+* 107: "Very Halloweenie" -DeviCat (22-Aug-22)

 There may be quotes newer than these that have yet to be collected.